 In addition to delaying the reconciliation, the practice of using the collectors' reports rather than the calendar introduces unnecessary risk to the process because the collectors' reports may not include all scheduled drug tests.
 In particular, some drug tests are scheduled after the randomly generated calendar is completed.
 These drug tests are manually added to the master schedule and the collectors are notified.
-If collectors fail to perform these tests, the manually added drug tests are not reflected in the lab report, as it displays dates only from the randomly generated schedule.
+If collectors fail to perform these tests, the manually added dates will not be shown on their reports.
+Also, these manually added drug tests are not reflected in the lab report, as it displays dates only from the randomly generated schedule.
 As a result, the current reconciliation process does not identify these missed collections.